 Dr Astrid Bernkopf has performed as a professional ballet dancer in Austria, Germany, the Czech and Slovak Republics.
 She studied pedagogies of ballet (MA with distinction) at the Academy of Performing Arts in Prague and holds a PhD in Dance Studies focusing on ballet narratives at the University of Surrey.
 Astrid Bernkopf has created a method of narrative analysis and researches approaches to analyse dance through written source materials.
 Her work on ballet narratives and libretto analysis has been presented at international conferences organised by the Society of Dance Historians, European Association of Dance Historians, International Society for the Study of Narrative, European Narratology Network and she has delivered guest lectures in Austria and Denmark.

 During her time in Prague, Dr Bernkopf taught ballet at undergraduate and postgraduate level at the Academy of Performing Arts and provided ballet training for two independent Czech dance companies.
 Before joining Middlesex University in 2006, she taught theory at the University of Surrey, Guildford, and London Metropolitan University.
-She has been Programme Leader of BA Dance Studies at Middlesex since 2009 and predominantly teaches Critical Theory, Performance Analysis, History and Journalism.
+She has been Programme Leader of BA Dance Studies at Middlesex from 2009 to 2019 and predominantly teaches Critical Theory, Performance Analysis, History and Journalism.

-You can follow Dr Astrid Bernkopf on Twitter @astridbernkopf and read more about her work on her two websites:
+You can follow Dr Astrid Bernkopf on Twitter @astridbernkopf

 German, English, Italian, French, Czech.